Agriculture is one of the main sources of greenhouse gas (GHG) emissions in Latvia, accounting for 24% of the country's total GHG emissions.

 The objective of this action is to evaluate and demonstrate the use of biochar for the reduction of emissions from agricultural soils in Latvian climate conditions.
 In the project, the use of biochar made out of wood and hay pellets will be demonstrated.
 By using the methods proposed by the project the farmers would achieve economic benefits by lowering the running costs of their farms.

 We have also prepared recommendations for biochar production.
-You can find them here.
+You can find them HERE.
+Recommendations for the use of biochar in agriculture are available HERE.

 C.3